 The body and mind need three things to recover from stress: exercise, rest, and relaxation.

-Getting the right amount of sleep restores you energy, and repairs muscle tissues—especially if you over did it at exercise, and is essential to your ability to learn and process memories.
+Getting the right amount of sleep restores your energy, and repairs muscle tissues—especially if you overdid it at exercise, and is essential to your ability to learn and process memories.
 The amount of sleep you require depends on your age.
-Generally, children need more than adults do, but the quality of sleep is also important.
+Generally, children need more than adults do, but the quality of sleep is also essential.
 This means how much time you spend in REM (rapid eye movement) sleep.

 Relaxation can come in different forms for different people.
 There are no guidelines on how much you need, but it is required for maintaining good health.
 You can relax by sitting in a park, or snuggle in your favorite chair and read a book.
 You can play some music and sing along.
 You can also relax by having a light conversation with a friend—avoid topics like politics, religion, and sex, or relaxation goes right out of the window.

 I prefer to get my prescription of nature to help me relax.
 Sometimes I take a double dose.
-There is even a video for it.
+There is even a video of it.